Aarron-Wilson/Note-Taker/README.md

-# A piece of note taking software.
+# Note taker
 To install download msi file and run.
 Note: Only supported on Windows.